khatri-manit/khatri-manit.github.io/LabGuide200.md

 5. Same as step 3 and step 4.
-   Enter the following sql statement in the next paragraph.
+   Enter the following sql statement in the next paragraph in the notebook editor.

         SELECT COUNT(ORDER_ID),ORDER_HOUR_OF_DAY FROM L_MARKETBASKET GROUP BY ORDER_HOUR_OF_DAY ;
    Click run icon in the first paragraph as shown in the screenshot.